-According to a report, an estimated 21 million people in the US aged 12 years and above struggle with substance addiction every year.
+According to a report, about 21 million people in the U.S. aged 12 years and older struggle with substance addiction every year.
 The National Institute on Drug Abuse (NIDA) shows expenditure due to lower production in the workplace, legal costs, and criminal justice is up to $600 billion.
-You can avoid the severe problems associated with most addictive drugs by visiting a rehab center for services such as:

 What Are the Most Addictive Drugs?